Hi All,

 10. Create integration scenario.

-.
+11. Publish the interface under service registry.
 This will be shown in detail in a separate article.

 SAP, SAP PI, Single stack, RFC, SOAP, .NET, Integration, SAP PO, ABAP, API, expose, web service, message mapping, Process, orchestration, service, registry, synchronous, interface, Isuru Fernando, FM, Function module, BAPI, remote